 As an independent research organization, the Morgridge Institute for Research explores uncharted scientific territory to discover tomorrow’s cures.
-In affiliation with the University of Wisconsin-Madison, we support researchers who take a fearless approach to advancing human health in emerging fields such as regenerative biology, metabolism, virology and medical engineering.
+In affiliation with the University of Wisconsin-Madison, we support researchers who take a fearless approach to advancing human health in emerging fields such as regenerative biology, metabolism, virology and biomedical imaging.
 Through public programming, we work to inspire scientific curiosity in everyday life.

-This is an extraordinary opportunity for an individual with a proven track record of high-quality research related to metabolism.
-The successful candidate will also be appointed to a tenure-track or tenured position in an appropriate University of Wisconsin-Madison department, and receive an attractive salary and benefits package plus generous start-up support.
+We also encourage applications from individuals who are committed to strengthening a collaborative environment that advances the Institute’s mission and to building a more equitable and diverse scholarly environment.
+The successful candidate will also be appointed to a tenured position in an appropriate University of Wisconsin-Madison department and receive an attractive salary and benefits package plus generous start-up support.